theniceboy/CW-Air-Surfing/README.md

 ## CW-Air-Surfing

-A 3D game using DarkGDK (Which using OpenGL)
+A 3D game written in pure C++ using DarkGDK and OpenGL

 ### Feature